Child Abuse Prevention

 In fiscal year 2014, this program served 355 children and 484 families.

 Nurses work with vulnerable first-time mothers to have a healthy pregnancy and delivery and to become a better parent.
 Nurses continue to provide care and counsel to new moms until the baby is 2 years old.

-Casa de los Ninos and the Easter Seals Blake Foundation are the only local providers authorized to offer the Nurse-Family Partnership program in Pima County.
+Casa de los Ninos, Easter Seals Blake Foundation and the Pima County Health Department are the local providers authorized to offer the Nurse-Family Partnership program in Pima County.
 Nurse-Family Partnership is a national program with strict guidelines and a proven track record for successful outcomes.
 For further information, visit Nurse-Family Partnership.

 This successful program is funded by First Things First and the Arizona Department of Health Services (ADHS) Bureau of Women’s and Children’s Health (BWCH) from the federal Maternal, Infant and Early Childhood Home Visiting Program (MIECHV).

 For a more detailed list of services or to refer someone to this program, please click here.